Localization and Specialization for Hamiltonian Torus Actions: Examples

-We will use generating classes for $T$ action on the whole coadjoint orbit to obtain generating classes for $G$-equivariant cohomology of $M$.
-Let $A_j$ denote a canonical class for the $T$ action associated to a fixed point $v_j$, for $j=1,...,8$, $\alpha$, $\beta$ as in Figure \ref{fig:SO(5)Reduction}
+We will use generating classes for the $T$ action on the whole coadjoint orbit to obtain generating classes for the $G$-equivariant cohomology of $M$.
+Note that there will be $8$ generating classes for $H^*_G(M)$.
+Let $A_j$ denote a canonical class for the $T$ action associated to a fixed point $v_j$, for $j=1,...,8$, with $\alpha$, $\beta$ as in Figure \ref{fig:SO(5)Reduction}.
+Figure \ref{SO5Chart} presents their values in a chart, while Figure \ref{CanClassesSO(5)} presents them graphically.\\